PhillyBikeAction/namemelater/README.md

 [`OnMessage`](namemelater/discord/handlers/__init__.py)
 and implements both a `condition` and `on_message` method.

-`condition` is called with a discord.py `Message` object and determines if the handler will be called.
+`condition` is called with a interactions-py `event.message` object and determines if the handler will be called.
 If `condition` returns `True`, `on_message` will be called with the same `Message` object.